Kaliber10/ptbc/README.md

 "super", "reduced", and "none" are the types's offense.
 Each of those values lead to a list of the types that fall into those categories.

+The algorithms will in turn return a list of length two.
+The first element is a dictionary of the defensive scores, that is indexed by each type.
+The second element is a dictionary of the offensive scores, that is indexed by each type.

 ### To Implement
 A way to track special attributes of a type.
 This includes Grass immunity to powder moves, Ghost immunity to Prankster, etc.
 This would most likely be added into the Type JSON, but unsure about how to fully implement it.